$ 7.9 Bn

-The overall NGS market is growing at a double digit growth rate, owing to increasing applications areas of NGS clinical segment and rising number of government genomics projects
+The overall next-generation sequencing (NGS) market is growing at a double-digit growth rate owing to increasing applications areas of the NGS clinical segment and the rising number of government genomics projects

-NGS service providers enter into strategic partnerships with academics/CRO's, pharma/biotech, and diagnostic firms to expand their NGS capabilities.
+NGS service providers enter into strategic partnerships with contract research organizations (CRO)/academics, pharma/biotech, and diagnostic firms to expand their NGS capabilities.
 Also, collaboration with NGS data analysis firms such as IT firms is on the rise to provide fully integrated NGS service

 Government funding for computational genomics encourages advancements in the NGS data analysis sector.
-E.g., NHGRI through its Computational Genomics and Data Science Program funds Genome analysis tools and software resources and data management resources
+For instance, NHGRI, through its Computational Genomics and Data Science Program, funds Genome analysis tools and software resources and data management resources

-- NGS services is used along the entire chain from early discovery to clinical trials through predictive biomarkers and patient stratification studies
+NGS services are used along the entire chain from early discovery to clinical trials through predictive biomarkers and patient stratification studies

 Increasing Demand for Clinical NGS

-- NGS application spectrum is broadening to hospitals and clinics with NGS being performed for diagnosis, treatment and even prevention of diseases.
-The demand for NGS-based companion diagnostics tool for cancer and infectious diseases is driving services segment.
+The NGS application spectrum is broadening to hospitals and clinics with NGS being performed for diagnosis, treatment and even prevention of diseases.
+The demand for NGS-based companion diagnostics tools for cancer and infectious diseases is driving the services segment.